getsentry/rfcs/text/0140-record-feature-flags-on-error.md

 ## Public Interface

-The SDK will expose one new public method `set_flag`.
-Similar to `set_tag` or `set_user`, the `set_flag` method sets a key, value pair (representing the flag's name and its evaluation result) into an internal SDK structure.
-On error, that structure is serialized and appended to the event body as described in the previous section.
+The SDK will expose one new public method `set_flag/2`.
+The method accepts the arguments `flag` (of type string) and `result` (of type boolean).
+Similar to `set_tag/2` or `set_user/1`, the `set_flag/2` method stores a flag, result pair on the isolation scope.
+On error, the isolation scope's flags are serialized and appended to the event body as described in the previous section.

+Stateless, multi-tenented applications, such as web servers, must isolate flag evaluations per request.

 ## Bounding Memory Usage and Transport Size

-The number of flag evaluations will be capped to some fixed capacity (e.g. 100).
-Duplicate evaluations will update the existing entry rather than insert a new one.
-New unique evaluations will be appended to the data structure with the least recently accessed evaluation being dropped.
-This is the same behavior we have for Breadcrumbs today.
+The number of flag evaluations must be capped to some fixed capacity (e.g. 100).
+When the capacity is reached the least recently evaluated flag should be dropped from the set.
+Duplicate flag evaluations may update their existing entry rather than insert a new one.
+In most contexts, it will make sense to update the existing entry.
+An LRU cache is recommended for these cases.
+If repeat flag evaluations are desired then a ring buffer may be used.

 ## Integrations

-Integrations for feature flag SDKs will need to be written.
-There are many competing offerings and we'll want to provide integrations for.
-The main providers we want to initially target are: launchdarkly, unleash, split, and OpenFeature.
-The public SDK interface is available for those wishing to integrate with additional vendors.

-The exact structure of an integration is undefined for the purposes of this document but each integration should call the `set_flag` SDK method on successful flag evaluation.
+An integration should wrap, provide a hook, or otherwise intercept the calls made to a feature flagging SDK.
+The flag requested and the result returned must be stored within the Sentry SDK's internal state using the publicly available `set_flag/2` method.